 Gene-Brain-Behavior Relations Lab (Ian R. Gizer)

 Research in the lab focuses on genetic contributions to the development of externalizing spectrum disorders, including substance use disorders.
-Current projects in the lab aim to identify genetic variants associated with alcohol dependence and related behavioral traits (e.g., impulsivity) and use molecular genetic data to understand the relations between such traits.
+Current projects in the lab aim to identify genetic variants associated with alcohol use disorder and related behavioral traits (e.g., impulsivity) and the use molecular genetic data to understand the relations between such traits.
 Interns will learn about current molecular genetics methods and how such data can be used to inform our understanding of the biological mechanisms that contribute to the etiology of addictive behaviors.
 Using existing datasets, interns will gain hands-on experience formulating and conducting molecular genetic analyses beginning with preliminary quality control analyses to conducting tests of genetic association between individual variants and biological pathways and alcohol and other substance use disorders.
+Lab duties will include conducting literature reviews, learning and conducting data cleaning, data management, and data analysis, and preparing research results for presentation.

 Off